BryonVerdone/BryonVerdone/README.md

 - 🌱 I’m currently learning **React and TypeScript**

-- 👨‍💻 All of my projects are available at [bryonverdone.com](bryonverdone.com)

 - 📫 How to reach me **bmverdone@gmail.com**

 - ⚡ Fun fact **When I'm not coding I'm probably making music with my band https://thepossmband.com/**